-Now, not all prejudices are related to ethnicity, race and religion.
+Not all types of prejudice are related to ethnicity, race and religion.
 Gender prejudice is still prevalent in Western societies where women are often disfavored in the workplace and, on average, are paid lesser than their male counterparts for doing the same job.
 In some male-dominated societies, women are subjugated to inequalities that deprive them of education and job opportunities, safety and basic rights.

-Broadly speaking, there are 7 types of prejudices that are based on dominant factors such as religion, race, gender, age, socioeconomic status, nationality and sexual orientation:
+Broadly speaking, there are 7 types of prejudice that are based on dominant factors such as religion, race, gender, age, socioeconomic status, nationality and sexual orientation:

 - Religious Prejudice

-It’s important to know that we aren’t born with any preconceived notions about anyone in the world, so all our prejudices are something that we’ve learned over time.
-Also, the human mind likes to simplify things, including the behavior of the people around us, especially when we lack sufficient data.
+It’s important to know that we aren’t born with any preconceived notions about anyone in the world – all our prejudices are something that we’ve learned over time.
+The human mind likes to simplify things, including the behavior of the people around us, especially when we lack sufficient data.

 When we have inadequate information about a certain person individually, we’re inclined to form an opinion about them based on our schemas and the experiences we’ve had with the group that they belong to.
-It’s our mind’s way of taking shortcuts to be more efficient with our brain’s energy and time.
+It’s our mind’s way of taking shortcuts to be more efficient with our brain’s energy.

 We’re instinctually driven to form preconceived notions about others, no matter how skewed or irrational our thoughts may appear to us.
 An “us versus them” mentality is a survival mechanism to guard ourselves against danger and we learn who to guard ourselves against, based on what we’re taught as kids, our cultural experiences (or lack thereof), and what we’ve seen in the media.